History of Germans in Russia, Ukraine, and the Soviet Union

-Emigrants from Germany first arrived in Kievan Russia during the reign of Olga of Kiev.
-Before Catherine the Great's reign (1762–1796), ethnic Germans were also already strongly represented amongst royalty and aristocracy, as the European nobility was highly interrelated.
-In addition, Germans had become prominent among large land-owners, military officers, and the upper echelons of the imperial service, engineers, scientists, artists, physicians, and the bourgeoisie in general, because there was strong education among some of the German peoples.
+Emigrants from Germany first arrived in Kievan Rus during the reign of Olga of Kiev.
 The Germans of Russia did not necessarily speak Russian; many spoke German, while French was often used as the language of the high aristocracy.
 Depending on geography and other circumstances, many Russian Germans spoke Russian as their first or second language.
-During the 19th century many of the early immigrants began to identify primarily as Russians, particularly during and after the Napoleonic Wars of 1803-1815.
 The large numbers of farmers and village tradesmen who arrived following Catherine the Great's invitation were allowed to settle in German-only villages and to keep their German language, religion, and culture until the 1920s.
-She was seeking to repopulate some areas devastated by Ottoman invasions and by disease.

-Today's Russian Germans speak mostly Russian, as they are in the gradual process of assimilation.
+Today's ethnic Germans who inhabit lands of the former Soviet Union speak mostly Russian, as they are in the gradual process of assimilation.
 As such, many may not necessarily be fluent in German.
-Consequently, Germany has recently strictly limited their re-patriation.
-A decline in the number of Germans in the Russian Federation has moderated as they are no longer emigrating to Germany.
+Consequently, Germany has recently strictly limited their repatriation.
 In addition, Kazakhstan Germans from Kazakhstan are moving to Russia rather than Germany.
-As conditions for Germans in Russia generally deteriorated in the late 19th-century and early 20th-century during the period of unrest and revolution, many ethnic Germans migrated from Russia to the Americas and elsewhere.
+As conditions for Germans in Russia generally deteriorated in the late 19th century and early 20th century during the period of unrest and revolution, many ethnic Germans migrated from Russia to the Americas and elsewhere.
 They became collectively known as Germans from Russia.